Brassicaceae: Ecology

 Brassicaceae are almost exclusively pollinated by insects.
 A chemical mechanism in the pollen is active in many species to avoid selfing.
 Two notable exceptions are exclusive self-pollination in closed flowers in Cardamine chenopodifolia, and wind pollination in Pringlea antiscorbutica.
 Although it can be cross-pollinated, Alliaria petiolata (garlic mustard) is self-fertile.
 Most species reproduce sexually through seed, but Cardamine bulbifera produces gemmae and in others, such as Cardamine pentaphyllos, the coral-like roots easily break into segments, that will grow into separate plants.
 In some species, such as in the genus Cardamine, seed pods open with force and so catapult the seeds quite far.
-Many of these have sticky seed coats, assisting long-distance dispersal by animals, and this may also explain several intercontinental dispersal events in the genus, and its near global distribution.
+Many of these have sticky seed coats, assisting long-distance dispersal by organisms such as animals, and this may also explain several intercontinental dispersal events in the genus, and its near global distribution.
 Brassicaceae are common on serpentine and dolomite rich in magnesium.
 Over a hundred species in the family accumulate heavy metals, particularly zinc and nickel, which is a record percentage.
 Several Alyssum species can accumulate nickel up to 0.3% of their dry weight, and may be useful in soil remediation or even bio-mining.

 Brassicaceae contain glucosinolates as well as myrosinases inside their cells.
 When the cell is damaged, the myrosinases hydrolise the glucosinolates, leading to the synthesis of isothiocyanates, which are compounds toxic to most animals, fungi and bacteria.
 Some insect herbivores have developed counter adaptations such as rapid absorption of the glucosinates, quick alternative breakdown into non-toxic compounds and avoiding cell damage.
 In the whites family (Pieridae), one counter mechanism involves glucosinolate sulphatase, which changes the glucosinolate, so that it cannot be converted to isothiocyanate.
 A second is that the glucosinates are quickly broken down, forming nitriles.
 Differences between the mixtures of glucosinolates between species and even within species is large, and individual plants may produce in excess of fifty individual substances.
 The energy penalty for synthesising all these glucosinolates may be as high as 15% of the total needed to produce a leaf.
 Barbarea vulgaris (bittercress) also produces triterpenoid saponins.
 These adaptations and counter adaptations probably have led to extensive diversification in both the Brassicaceae and one of its major pests, the butterfly family Pieridae.
 A particular cocktail of volatile glucosinates triggers egg-laying in many species.
 Thus a particular crop can sometimes be protected by planting bittercress as a deadly bait, for the saponins kill the caterpillars, but the butterfly is still lured by the bittercress to lay its egg on the leaves.